-Brian Siftar, Coordinator
+Brian Siftar, Director

-The Lakewood City Schools Office of State and Federal Programs is responsible for the planning, implementation and compliance monitoring of the following federal and state funded programs and the locally funded English as a Second Language Program:
+This office is responsible for the planning, implementation and compliance monitoring of the following federal and state funded programs and the locally funded English as a Second Language Program:

 ESEA (Elementary and Secondary Education Act (No Child Left Behind PL 107-110) Programs: